All spoilers are unmarked.

 - The Friend Nobody Likes: His authoritarian attitude ends up making him very disliked by the rest of the students.
 Ironically, Mondo is the only one that still likes him, despite the feeling of not being mutual.

 - Heel Realization: He very slowly starts to realize that his actions aren't helping the group in any way.
-Is not until Celeste reveals her Freudian Excuse (see Nice Job Breaking It, Hero! below) and her breaking down in tears that he finally acknowledge his mistakes.
+Is not until Celeste reveals her Freudian Excuse (see Nice Job Breaking It, Hero! below) and her breaking down in tears that he finally acknowledges his mistakes.

 - He's Back: After spending almost the entire chapter in a denial state of mind, he finally snaps out of it once he realized how much he has messed up.